sonic-net/sonic-mgmt/docs/testplan/BGP-4-Byte_ASN_Community.md

 Configure 4-Byte ASN Community and ensure neighbor relationships become established
 1. Configure DUT and neighbor with 4Byte ASN
-2. Verify 4-byte BGP session between DUT and neighbor is established
+2. Verify 4-byte BGP session between DUT and neighbor is established and using the correct ASN